jsarafajr/knex-soql/README.md

 const knex = require('knex')({
   client,
   connection: {
-    oauth2 : {
+    oauth2: {
-        clientId : '<your Salesforce OAuth2 client ID is here>', clientSecret : '<your Salesforce OAuth2 client secret is here>', redirectUri : '<your Salesforce OAuth2 redirect URI is here>' },
+      clientId: '<your Salesforce OAuth2 client ID is here>',
+      clientSecret: '<your Salesforce OAuth2 client secret is here>',
+      redirectUri: '<your Salesforce OAuth2 redirect URI is here>' },
-      instanceUrl : '<your Salesforce server URL (e.g. https://na1.salesforce.com) is here>', accessToken : '<your Salesforrce OAuth2 access token is here>', refreshToken : '<your Salesforce OAuth2 refresh token is here>' }
+    instanceUrl: '<your Salesforce server URL (e.g. https://na1.salesforce.com) is here>',
+    accessToken: '<your Salesforrce OAuth2 access token is here>',
+    refreshToken: '<your Salesforce OAuth2 refresh token is here>' }
 });
 ```